Skip to main content

 Six Essential Ecological Attributes that describe ecosystem condition

 The Healthy Watersheds Program conceptual framework is a systems approach to identifying and protecting healthy watersheds, based on the dynamics and interconnectedness of aquatic ecosystems.
-The framework is consistent with recommendations by EPA’s Science Advisory Board (SAB) in its report entitled, A Framework for Assessing and Reporting on Ecological Condition (pdf) (2002) .
+The framework is consistent with recommendations by EPA’s Science Advisory Board (SAB) in its report entitled, A Framework for Assessing and Reporting on Ecological Condition (pdf) (888.94 KB, 2002) .
 The EPA SAB identified six essential ecological attributes (EEAs), to describe ecosystem condition.
 These include:

 • landscape condition